Main navigation | Main content

-Sustainability planning reports are now available.
-The Aspirational Goals and Action Plan for Sustainability along with a summary companion was completed by the UMore Development LLC.
-The Integration Plan completed by Joachim Eble Architektur connects the vision of the property with the aspirational goals for sustainability.
+The Integration Plan completed by Joachim Eble Architektur in March 2012 connects the vision of the property with the aspirational goals for sustainability.

-The 2012 Progress Report on publicly engaged research, education and outreach at UMore Park is now available.
-The report chronicles the academic foundations of UMore park and the partnerships, events and reports that have enhanced our work.
+The latest UMore Park Progress Report chronicles the academic foundations of UMore Park and the partnerships, events and reports that have enhanced our work.